-Things To Talk About With Your Boyfriend To Fix A Relationship When I’ve Relationship Problems & Relationship Questions.
+Things To Talk About With Your Boyfriend To Fix A Relationship.
+Your Relationship Problems & Relationship Questions.

-Relationship advice needs to come from a professional relationship advice coach, not a friend, because, really, is what is coming out of their mouth relationship advice or is it really relationship sabotage?
+Relationship advice needs to come from a professional relationship advice coach, not a friend, because, really, is what is coming out of their mouth relationship advice or is it unintentionally relationship sabotage?

-They will always have a biased STRONG opinion based upon their own dating history, and unless they themselves are a relationship advice coach, it’s most likely a form of control (“you should _____”), or pleading without all the facts (“please just dump him now”), or gossip (“I heard he’s a two timer or why else would he be on the phone with Alexis?”).
+Friends will always have a biased STRONG opinion based upon their own dating history, and unless they themselves are a relationship advice coach, it’s most likely a form of control to protect you (“you should _____”), or pleading without all the facts (“please just dump him now”), or gossip (“I heard he’s a two timer or why else would he be on the phone with Alexis?”).

 This ends up as relationship advice mistakes.

-If you follow their opinion, it will drive the man farther away and he’ll perceive you as playing games.
+If you follow friends’ opinion, it will drive the man farther away and he’ll perceive you as playing games.

 I invite you to watch my video on this topic by clicking here.

 The things to talk about with your boyfriend are the relationship problems you are experiencing in order to deepen your connection.
 Of course, if there is ever physical or verbal violence, those are not things to talk about with your boyfriend…those are things to leave your boyfriend over!